-- 6.249 Advanced, high quality and reliable communications are essential for economic growth and social wellbeing.
+- 6.226 Advanced, high quality and reliable communications are essential for economic growth and social wellbeing.
 Mobile communications are now considered an integral part of the success of most business operations and individual lifestyles. - The European Electronic Communications Code (EECC) was introduced by EU Directive 2018/1972.
 Its purpose is to establish a harmonised framework for the regulation of electronic communications networks and services throughout the EU.
 Although the UK left the EU on 31 January 2020, under the terms of the Withdrawal Agreement, the UK remained under an obligation to transpose the EU Directive 2018/1972 into domestic law.
-The Government made a number of changes to UK legislation to transpose the EECC into UK law via the Electronic Communications and Wireless Telegraphy (Amendment) (European Electronic Communications Code and EU Exit) Regulations 2020. - 6.251 The telecoms regulatory framework in the UK explains relevant corrections to UK law, introduced through secondary legislation The Electronic Communications and Wireless Telegraphy (Amendment etc.) (EU Exit) Regulations 2019 ensured that the framework remained operable after the UK left the EU. - 6.252 In England, the NPPF requires local plans to support the expansion of electronic communications networks, including telecommunications and high-speed broadband (NPPF paragraphs 114- 118). - 6.253 The Future Telecoms Infrastructure Review (2018), announced as part of the government's Industrial Strategy (2017), seeks to drive forward the changes necessary for the UK to remain globally competitive in a digital world.
-The proposals seek to stimulate commercial investment, provide greater consumer choice and secure full fibre broadband coverage by 2033, essential for the rollout of 5G across the UK. - 6.254 In 2017, Approved Document R of the Building Regulations (2010) introduced the requirement for copper or fibre-optic cables or wireless devices capable of delivering broadband speeds greater than 30 Mbps to be installed in all new buildings and those undergoing extensive renovation (excluding dwellings).
-In March 2020, the government unveiled secondary legislation, which will effectively make it mandatory for property developers to ensure that almost every new home is built with support for gigabit-speed (1Gbps) and broadband ISP connections fit for the future.
+The Government made a number of changes to UK legislation to transpose the EECC into UK law via the Electronic Communications and Wireless Telegraphy (Amendment) (European Electronic Communications Code and EU Exit) Regulations 2020. - 6.228 The telecoms regulatory framework in the UK explains relevant corrections to UK law, introduced through secondary legislation The Electronic Communications and Wireless Telegraphy (Amendment etc.) (EU Exit) Regulations 2019 ensured that the framework remained operable after the UK left the EU. - 6.229 In England, the NPPF requires local plans to support the expansion of electronic communications networks, including telecommunications and high-speed broadband (NPPF paragraphs 114- 118). - 6.230 The Future Telecoms Infrastructure Review (2018), announced as part of the government's Industrial Strategy (2017), seeks to drive forward the changes necessary for the UK to remain globally competitive in a digital world.
+The proposals seek to stimulate commercial investment, provide greater consumer choice and secure full fibre broadband coverage by 2033, essential for the rollout of 5G across the UK. - 6.231 In 2017, Approved Document R of the Building Regulations (2010) introduced the requirement for copper or fibre-optic cables or wireless devices capable of delivering broadband speeds greater than 30 Mbps to be installed in all new buildings and those undergoing extensive renovation (excluding dwellings).
+In March 2020, the government unveiled secondary legislation, which will effectively make it mandatory for property developers to ensure that almost every new home is built with support for gigabit-speed (1Gbps) and broadband ISP connections fit for the future. - 6.232 Improving digital connectivity is one of the five foundations for growth set out in the emerging Lancashire Local Industrial Strategy.
+New development should support the introduction of improvements in digital and electronic communications to help enhance local economic performance and increase competitiveness.
+Widespread access to high-speed broadband will be key to successful delivery of this objective.